James E. Lewis: Early and personal life

 James E. Lewis returned to Philadelphia College of Art and received a Bachelor of Fine Arts in 1949.
-During this time, he met and married his wife, Jacqueline Lucille Adams and Saint Cyprian's Episcopal Church in the Elmwood neighborhood of Philadelphia on June 8, 1946.
+During this time, he met and married his wife, Jacqueline Lucille Adams, at Saint Cyprian's Episcopal Church in the Elmwood neighborhood of Philadelphia on June 8, 1946.
 Lewis planned on having a career solely in illustration, but realized that the field was not welcoming to African-Americans.
 The Philadelphia College of Art offered him a position as a drawing instructor, and so he worked there for a short time.
 He received an offer to teach at Morgan State University not long after this but refused the position, instead choosing to use the G.I.
 Bill to stay in Philadelphia and attend the Tyler School of Art at Temple University.
 He received his Master of Fine Arts from Temple in 1950.
 After graduating, he was offered a teaching position at Jackson State Teachers' College and accepted.
 Three days before his planned arrival in Jackson, Mississippi, he received a call from Martin David Jenkins with another offer to teach at Morgan State.
 Lewis changed his mind and took the Morgan position, settling back in Baltimore with his wife and son, James.

 Lewis was also a personal collector of art.
 He once cancelled a vacation because he ended up spending all the funds on purchasing a Henry Ossawa Tanner work in New York.
 He was also known to have collected the works of his students, buying them to inspire them to keep producing art.

-He was known to have spoken with Martin Luther King Jr. prior to King's death.
+He was known to have spoken with Martin Luther King Jr. before King's death.
 Lewis was a strong supporter of placing a bust in the United States Capitol, and was one of the first to lobby for it.

 Lewis and Adams had two children together, Cathleen Susan Lewis (born March 17, 1958) and James Edward Lewis Jr. (born October 16, 1949).

 James E. Lewis died of stroke complications on August 9, 1997, at Genesis Nursing Home in Baltimore.
 He was 74 years old.